 How big is the business you want to start?
 If the answer to that question is anything other than "small," you might want to head back to the drawing board.
 While some businesses are bigger than others, the most successful businesses can start out relatively small and grow bigger over time.

-"Launch small," said Danny Halarewich, co-founder and CEO of LemonStand, an e-commerce platform for online retailers, who went on to say that businesses need to start small to account for the inevitable tweaks that will have to be made as the business evolves.
+"Launch small," said Danny Halarewich, co-founder and CEO of LemonStand, a former e-commerce platform for online retailers, who went on to say that businesses need to start small to account for the inevitable tweaks that will have to be made as the business evolves.

 Brahm Kiran Singh, founder of CoachPal, a tutoring service for engineering students in India, also emphasized the importance of scalability in assessing business ideas.